Condzi/after_2100/plan.md

     * basic allocator
     * temporary storage allocator
     * hotloaded variables?
+    * game running time (useful for animations / random stuff)
+    * some global flags? like "exit game"
 ----
 * **Logger**, just one.
     * (is it a good idea tho?) log in AppData folder, see `std::getenv( "appdata" )` for specific path